 Twenty-five minutes passed, and suddenly, the cameras started jiggling and returned to full motion.
 Lewis peered at the several images.

 "Imer, the cameras are back.
-Looking at the one from across the restaurant, I can see Nick and Lukas sitting against the adjacent building wall, trussed up with zip-ties.
-Looking at the camera across the intersection, I see an EMT vehicle among all the police cars.
+Looking at the one across the restaurant, I can see Nick and Lukas sitting against the adjacent building wall, trussed up with zip ties.
+Looking at the camera across the intersection, I see an EMT vehicle among the police cars.
 I'll try to zoom in; this is a very high-resolution camera.
 OK, I can see medics treating John Merrick and his daughter.
 He's bleeding from the scalp; she looks like she's uninjured.
 Uh Oh, I see Deputy Superintendent Shannon directing things.
 It looks like another monumental screw-up, Imer.
-The cops have nabbed our boys."
+The cops have arrested our boys."

 There was a long period of silence from Imer.
 Finally, he spoke up.

 "Yilka, leave the room."